-Grand Forks volunteer fire department brought home a new tradition on Wednesday, Jan.
-20, “pushing” their newest engine into the newly renovated Carson Hall on Reservoir Road.
+Grand Forks’ volunteer fire department brought home an old tradition on Wednesday, Jan.
+20, when firefighters pushed their newest engine into the newly renovated Carson Hall on Reservoir Road.

 Firefighters have been pushing new engines into stations since the days of the horse and buggy, Fire Chief George Seigler told The Gazette.
 Wednesday’s christening ceremony was the first time Grand Forks Fire/Rescue christened a new engine with an inaugural push.